rbarbantan/CarND-LaneLines-P1/P3-Traffic-Sign-Classifier/README.md

 You can easily see that the model prefers classes with very similar shapes, and does not care much about the color.

-The last thing I tried was to also get a glimpse inside the model itself, so I tried and approach caled *Gradient-weighted class activation mapping* (**Grad-CAM**).
-It basically tries to visualize the activations for each layer of the model, to what parts of the image most influence the prediction.
+Next, I was curious to see how the weights of each layer look like, which features do the [convolution kernels learn](https://nbviewer.jupyter.org/github/rbarbantan/Udacity-CarND/blob/master/P3-Traffic-Sign-Classifier/Traffic_Sign_Classifier.ipynb#Visualize-the-Neural-Network's-State-with-Test-Images).
 Below are some results for the 60 km/h speed limit sign:

-![grad-cam][image9]
+![kernel][image9]
 For the first conolutional layer, I believe the activations are sensitive to edges, trying to find straight lines or curves.

-![grad-cam][image10]
+![kernel][image10]
 The next layer seems to focus on the numbers themselves, perhaps trying to differentiate between the 30, 60, etc speed limit signs.

-![grad-cam][image11]
-![grad-cam][image12]
+![kernel][image11]
+![kernel][image12]
 I tried to get an intuition on the next layers as well, but I have to admit I didn't find any obvious pattern.

+The last thing I tried was to also get a glimpse inside the model itself, so I tried and approach caled *Gradient-weighted class activation mapping* [Grad-CAM](https://nbviewer.jupyter.org/github/rbarbantan/Udacity-CarND/blob/master/P3-Traffic-Sign-Classifier/Traffic_Sign_Classifier.ipynb#Grad-CAM).
+It basically tries to visualize the relationship between the last convolution layer activations and the class prediction.

+The result is a heatmap that can be overlaid on top of the original image to give a clue as to which region played an important role into making the final class prediction:

+![grad-cam][image13]
+For the round-about sign we can see that the round shape and the white arrows are the most important features, for the yield sign the corners are most important, and for the "go stright or right" the white arrow to the right has the most weight in the decision.

-Given this extra analysis, I am confident that the model did indeed learn to successfully predict traffic signs, and that having a 95.68 % accuracy on the test is quite a good result for such a small model.
+Given this extra analysis, I am confident that the model did indeed learn to successfully predict traffic signs, and that having a 95.61 % accuracy on the test is quite a good result for such a small model.